top of page

 JAWA's Legacy and Modern Era

-The legacy of JAWA was carried forward with the establishment of JAWA Moto spol. s r.o. in 1997.
-This company, a successor to the original JAWA, continued to use the JAWA trademark, focusing on research, development, and motorcycle production.
-The modern JAWA company specializes in moulding, welding, machining, paint technology, and assembly, while also producing tools and instruments for the plastic moulding industry.
+The legacy of JAWA continued with the establishment of JAWA Moto spol. s r.o. in 1997.
+This company, a successor to the original JAWA, focused on research, development, and motorcycle production while using the JAWA trademark.
+The modern JAWA specializes in moulding, welding, machining, paint technology, and assembly.
+It also produces tools and instruments for the plastic moulding industry.
+JAWA's enduring commitment to quality and innovation ensures its place in the annals of motorcycle history.
+It continues to inspire and excite enthusiasts worldwide.

 JAWA's Journey to India: The Birth of Yezdi